 The Fight Against Apartheid

 During the phase of higher education of Nelson Mandela, he joined the African National Congress (ANC) as early as 1944 when he worked towards forming the ANC Youth League (ANCYL) realizing the power and strength of the youth of the nation.
 Apartheid was a legislative rule in South Africa which allowed discriminatory and segregationist rules against the non-white people of the nation.
-Literally translated to ‘apartness’, Apartheid was brought forward as a policy by the Afrikaner National Party in order to propagate segregation amongst people based on the color of their skin.
-Nelson Mandela was amongst the major leaders to protest against this unjust policy which was devastating for many people.
+Literally translated to ‘apartness’, Apartheid was brought forward as a policy by the Afrikaner National Party in order to propagate segregation amongst people based on the colour of their skin.
+Nelson Mandela was among the major leaders to protest against this unjust policy which was devastating for many people.
 He demanded a non-racial constitution for the nation which was denied and he was put on trial for the same.
 On being acquitted, he started plotting a revolutionary uprising against the existing rule.
 He was later imprisoned for his role in the protests raging across the nation and got released in 1990.
 Being a champion negotiator, he went on to challenge the white minority rule and was eventually elected as the first elected President of the nation in 1994.

 “As I walked out the door toward the gate that would lead to my freedom, I knew if I didn’t leave my bitterness and hatred behind, I’d still be in prison.”